-Mature individuals usually have a characteristic reddish-yellow bark, broken up into smooth plates up to two or three feet long and as wide as five or six inches.
+Mature individuals usually have a characteristic reddish-yellow bark, broken up into smooth plates up to 2 or 3 feet long and as wide as 5 or 6 inches.
 Small, oddly-shaped thin plates may be peeled from the larger plates with the fingers.
-The young or growing trees have a dark gray bark, roughly broken up into smaller segments, seldom resembling the mature trees.
-Loggers frequently call the younger trees "bull pine," or "black jack," mainly because of their darker bark and the fact that the growing tree has a larger percentage of sapwood and is very heavy and pitchy.
+The young or growing trees have a darkgray bark, roughly broken up into smaller segments, seldom resembling the mature trees.
+Loggers frequently call the younger trees "bull pine," or "black jack," mainly because of their darker bark and the fact that the growing tree has a larger percentage of sapwood and is heavy and pitchy.